-- Unless you are attacked by the person in Tokyo, you don’t need to spend dice rolls on anything but numbers
+- Unless you are hit by the person in Tokyo, you don’t need to spend dice rolls on anything but numbers

 - If you get hurt you can just roll hearts for one turn and carry on rolling for numbers

-- When everyone has is on low health, they usually focus on healing and not attacking
+- When everyone is on low health, they usually focus on healing and not damage dealing

 What to watch out for

-When the other players discover that you are the furthest ahead, they will gang up on you.
-They will target you with their cards to reduce the number of stars you have, and attack you to eliminate you from the game.
+When the other players discover that you are the furthest ahead, they will come for you.
+They will target you with their cards to reduce the number of stars you have, and hit you to eliminate you from the game.

 To keep the other players away, don’t draw attention to your high number of victory points.